YingdaDu/Full-stack-Networking/README.md

     1. Don't tell the person who sent you the message.
     2. Don't spread around messages you have seen already.

-  Note that node names are strings.
-However, we give you ways to convert from a string version of a node name to a `sockaddr_in` and back in `link_state.c`.

 4. Implemented a link-state routing algorithm and a new 'send' message.
 The send message has a similar format as the